phyletica/ecoevolity/docs/yaml-config.rst

 The ``operator_settings`` control the behavior of the "global" MCMC operators that update the values of the model's parameters.
-As opposed to "global," there are also MCMC operators that only operate on the parameters of a specific comparison; these are discussed further below.
+By "global," we mean that these operators affect all the comparisons (we'll discuss operators that only operate on a specific comparison further below).

+Generally, the default values for the ``operator_settings`` are sensible and will work fine for many datasets.
+We recommend trying the defaults first (i.e., simply do not specify the ``operator_settings`` section in the configuration file), and make adjustments if your chains do not mix and/or converge well.

 ::